 Variadics are one of the simplest and most overlooked features in Swift.
-They are used to specifcy a parameter that can accept a variable number of values.
+They are used to specify a parameter that can accept a variable number of values.

 func sum(_ numbers: Int...) -> Int {